 - Remember not to overcrowd the frying pan with the triangle toasts.
 Fry them in batches to ensure they come out crispy golden.

 Calories have been calculated using an online calculator.
 Nutritional information offered on Honest Food Talks is for general information purposes and are only rough estimations.

-Wondering how all the steps look like?
+Wondering what all the steps look like from another creator?
 Watch the following Youtube by Happy Hungry Hijabi who perfectly shows how to prepare this scrumptious dish from start to finish!

 And we are done!
 Prawn toast is definitely an easy-to-cook snack for anyone who has some time and a frying pan.

 If you’ve tried this crispy dish and loved it, why not follow us on Instagram @honestfoodtalks for more of such Asian-inspired dishes?

 Only just recently did i found out abt this prawn toast at my town in Atlanta - supreme stuff and wanted to make it at home.
 Tried this recipe and turned out delish!
 Love it 5/5